datastax/spark-cassandra-connector/README.md

 ## Features

- - Compatible with Apache Cassandra version 2.0 or higher and DataStax Enterprise 4.5
+ - Compatible with Apache Cassandra version 2.0 or higher and DataStax Enterprise 4.5 (see table below)
- - Compatible with Apache Spark 1.0 and 1.1
+ - Compatible with Apache Spark 1.0 and 1.1 (see table below)
  - Exposes Cassandra tables as Spark RDDs
  - Maps table rows to CassandraRow objects or tuples
  - Offers customizable object mapper for mapping rows to objects of user-defined classes